Top Blockchain Projects, Platforms, Companies 2021

 Polkadot

-Polkadot is quite an interesting blockchain project.
-The platform was designed to feature an interconnected network of application-specific subchains and also enable interoperability with other blockchain networks.
+Polkadot was designed to feature an interconnected network of application-specific subchains and also enable interoperability with other blockchain networks.
 The subchains are responsible for delivering the application logic and functionality and are plugged into a single base chain.
 The base chain delivers Polkadot’s consensus and voting logic.

 Such a unique architecture design makes Polkadot a prime platform for connecting private, public, consortium, and permissionless networks into one ecosystem.
 Partnered blockchains can operate independently, yet have the opportunity to exchange information and carry out cross-chain transactions in a secure and private manner.